Final dispute over undefined vs null in JS/TS

 popular code generator for Swagger/OpenAPI specifications) converts not required

-properties in specification to optional properties (with ?
+properties in specification to optional properties (with ?) in type

 deserialisation.